arvindcr4/tinker-atropos/README.md

 # tinker-atropos

-Atropos integration with Thinking Machines Tinker API (https://thinkingmachines.ai/tinker/)
+Atropos integration with Thinking Machines Tinker API (https://thinkingmachines.ai/tinker/).
+Train models with your Atropos environments from your CPU, without having to worry about underlying compute management or implementation.

 ## Installation